 The following short introductions to some of the largest chains of Russian supermarkets was created by Greg Tracey, an economics student who served as a Home and Abroad Scholar with SRAS in 2019.
-This guide is intended to introduce future students to the range of grocery stores in Russia as well as to some of the economics and history that created them.
+The list was expanded and updated by Jacob Babb, SRAS’ Home and Abroad Scholar for fall, 2021.
+This guide is intended to introduce future students to the range of grocery stores they will encounter in Russia while studying abroad with SRAS as well as to some of the economics and history that created them.

 X5: The Leader in Russian Supermarkets

 X5 is the largest retailer by revenue among Russian supermarkets.
 It is a holding company that controls multiple brands, including the mid-range Perekrestok and budget Pyaterochka, which are staples of Russian neighborhoods and daily life in Russia’s more populous Western half.
 Pyaterochka, a discount convenience brand, comprises the vast majority of X5 stores, with 16,709 locations as of 2020.
 Perekrestok, a supermarket geared towards more diverse product and higher quality shopping experiences, has about 900 mid-range supermarkets.